What You’ll Need:

 Step Five: Mark & Place the Shelter

-What are the benefits of providing this shelter?
+What are the benefits of providing a shelter?

 - This helps community cats to stay alive during the wet & cold winter.